 - Add a handful of nuts, seeds or a tablespoon of peanut butter to smoothies,

-Food No. 4: Plant Stanols & Sterols
+4. Plant Stanols and Sterols

-My final cholesterol-lowering food is plant stanols & sterols.
+The final cholesterol-lowering food is plant stanols & sterols.

 What are Plant Stanols & Sterols?